ajsherrell/RecyclerViewFundamentals/README.md

 A ViewHolder contains the view information for displaying one item from the item's layout.
 The onBindViewHolder() method in the adapter adapts the data to the views.
 You always override this method.
 Typically, onBindViewHolder() inflates the layout for an item, and puts the data in the views in the layout.
 Because the RecyclerView knows nothing about the data, the Adapter needs to inform the RecyclerView when that data changes.
 Use notifyDataSetChanged()to notify the Adapter that the data has changed.

+- DiffUtil:

+RecyclerView has a class called DiffUtil which is for calculating the differences between two lists.
+DiffUtil has a class called ItemCallBack that you extend in order to figure out the difference between two lists.
+In the ItemCallback class, you must override the areItemsTheSame() and areContentsTheSame() methods.

+- ListAdapter:

+To get some list management for free, you can use the ListAdapter class instead of RecyclerView.Adapter.
+However, if you use ListAdapter you have to write your own adapter for other layouts, which is why this codelab shows you how to do it.
+To open the intention menu in Android Studio, place the cursor on any item of code and press Alt+Enter (Option+Enter on a Mac).
+This menu is particularly helpful for refactoring code and creating stubs for implementing methods.
+The menu is context-sensitive, so you need to place cursor exactly to get the correct menu.